Neal McDonough: Personal life

 McDonough is a devout Catholic.
-In 2003, McDonough married Ruvé Robertson, a South African model whom McDonough met in the United Kingdom while filming Band of Brothers.
-The couple have five children, Morgan "Little Buck" Patrick (born November 28, 2005), Catherine Maggie (born May 14, 2007), London Jane (born January 11, 2010), Clover Elizabeth (born August 15, 2011), and James Hamilton (born March 31, 2014).
-He has stated that he refuses to perform sex or kissing scenes because of his faith and respect for his wife.
+In 2003, McDonough married Ruvé Robertson, a South African model whom he met in the United Kingdom while filming Band of Brothers.
+They have five children.

+McDonough has stated that he refuses to perform sex scenes and kiss female co-stars because of his faith and respect for his wife.
 He said he was fired from the TV series Scoundrels for his refusal to perform sex scenes.

-McDonough and his family resided in the seaside community of Tsawwassen, British Columbia, but have since relocated back to Los Angeles.
+McDonough is a Republican, and revealed his political beliefs during his eulogy at Buck Compton's funeral.